bossm747/platapay-app/README.md

-# blue-wallet-app
+# platapay mobile app

-Create a wallet app for mobilethat looks and behave loke a native mobile app.
-It should be in full dark blue background
+A wallet app for mobile that looks and behave like a native mobile app.
+Developed by Innovate Hub Dev Team using the best A.I. dev engineer "GPT Engineer"

 ## Collaborate with GPT Engineer